onu22/euromonitor/README.md

 (3. If docker is not available, set "Euromonitor.Api" as the default project.
 Change db connection string (in appsettings.Development) to local sql server.
 Run project.

-(4. Swagger documentation is on https://localhost:9350/swagger/index.html - change port if not running in docker.
+(4. Swagger documentation is on https://localhost:9350/swagger/index.html - change port if not running on docker.
 To test on swagger, Log in with the accessToken by clicking on "Authorize" button.
 Enter: Bearer <replace_with_accesstoken> .

-(5. Open euromonitor-angular, the Front-End project, in your favorite editor and run "npm install" and "npm start"
+(5. Open euromonitor-angular, the Front-End project, in your favorite editor and run "npm install" and "npm start". - If the API is not running on docker, change API_URL (in environment.ts) to the correct url.

 (6. To login, enter username: **euromonitor@pascal2bhotmail.onmicrosoft.com** and password: Mama6001